Degis-Insurance/Degis-Core/docs/solidity-docgen/lucky-box/DegisLottery.md

 ```
 Close a lottery

-Callable only by the operator
+Callable by any address and need to meet the endtime condition
+Normally it's automatically called by our contract

 ### buyTickets